 See comment on EMPREL.
-See comment for SPWORK about question order.

 SPWRKSUP "Spouse, partner: supervise other employees"

 The aim of this variable is to measure whether the spouse/partner supervises/supervised others at work.
 Supervision is to be understood as a leadership function of monitoring and being responsible for the work of others.